Abhyankar-Moh Semigroups for arbitrary hypersurfaces: A family of algebraically closed fields

-González's extension uses Abhyankar-Jung Theorem \cite{Abhyankar:1958} that guaranties, for quasiordinary singularities, the existence of roots in $ K[[{x_1}^\frac{1}{d},\ldots ,{x_n}^\frac{1}{d}]]$.
-To extend P. González's construction, Abbas-Assi uses a theorem due to J. McDonald \cite{McDonald:1995} that assures the existence of a cone $\sigma$ such that $f$ factors in $K_\sigma [[{x_1}^\frac{1}{d},\ldots ,{x_n}^\frac{1}{d}]][y]$.
-A. Sathaye's construction relies on the fact that the field of iterated Puiseux series is algebraically closed.
+González's extension uses the Abhyankar-Jung Theorem \cite{Abhyankar:1958}, which guarantees that, for quasi-ordinary singularities, the roots belong to $ K[[{x_1}^\frac{1}{d},\ldots ,{x_n}^\frac{1}{d}]]$.
+To extend González's construction, A. Ali and A. Assi use a theorem due to J. McDonald \cite{McDonald:1995} that ensures the existence of a cone $\sigma$ such that $f$ splits in $K_\sigma [[{x_1}^\frac{1}{d},\ldots ,{x_n}^\frac{1}{d}]]$.
+Sathaye's construction relies on the fact that the field of iterated Puiseux series is algebraically closed.

+McDonald’s theorem was originally stated for polynomials in several variables in the ring $K[x_1,\ldots, x_n][y]$.
+It was generalized to polynomials in $K[[x_1, \ldots , x_n]][y]$, and in the complex analytic case this generalization was connected to the Newton polyhedron of the discriminant of $f$ with respect to $y$ in \cite{Gonzalez:2000}.

-In this section we recall the construction of a family of algebracally closed fields presented in \cite{ArocaIlardi:2009,ArocaRond:2019}.
-For a detailed discussion of the fields $K_\sigma [[X]]$ and $K_{\preceq}[[X]]$ we refer the reader to the beautiful article written by A.A.
-Monforte and M. Kauers \cite{MonforteKauers:2013}.
+In this section we recall the construction of a family of algebraically closed fields presented in \cite{ArocaIlardi:2009,ArocaRond:2019}.
+For a detailed discussion of the fields $K_\sigma ((X))$ and $K_{\preceq}((X))$ we refer the reader to the beautiful article written by A. A. Monforte and M. Kauers \cite{MonforteKauers:2013}.